digitalrebar/doc/deployment/install/quick.rst

 Install Digital Rebar
 ---------------------

-In this section only, you need to SSH to the target install server.
+In this section only, using SSH is necessary to the target install server.
 This step adds pre-reqs and then deploys via the ``deploy/run-in-system`` command.

 #.
 Run the Quick Start script